Euxine–Colchic broadleaf forests: Colchian forests

+A 2023 study suggested that deforestation has resulted in more flooding and landslides in the region.

 Euxinic forests

 The drier Euxine or Euxinic forests lie west of the Melet River, which meets the Black Sea in the city of Ordu, and extend across the Bosporus along the Black Sea coast of European Turkey to Bulgaria.

-The Euxine forests receive an average of 100 to 150 cm precipitation annually.
+The Euxine forests receive an average of 1000 to 1500 mm precipitation annually.

 The Bulgarian part of the ecoregion lies within Strandzha Nature Park, where it borders on and transitions into the Balkan mixed forests ecoregion.
 Rare habitat types include coastal sand dunes and peatlands.

-Pine processionary moth is one of the threats.

 Fauna

-Large mammals native to the ecoregion include brown bear (Ursus arctos), Caucasian red deer (Cervus elaphus maral), roe deer (Capreolus capreolus), lynx (Lynx lynx), and golden jackal (Canis aureus).
+Large mammals native to the ecoregion include lynx (Lynx lynx), brown bear (Ursus arctos), Caucasian red deer (Cervus elaphus maral), roe deer (Capreolus capreolus), wild boar (Sus scrofa), and golden jackal (Canis aureus).

 The ecoregion is habitat for many migrating, wintering, and breeding birds.
-It is on a bird migratory pathway known the East Black Sea Migration Route, which connects Scandinavia and Western Russia to the Mediterranean Sea and Africa.
-Water birds found in the ecoregion include the eastern imperial eagle (Aquila heliaca), Dalmatian pelican (Pelecanus crispus), great white pelican (Pelecanus onocrotalus), pygmy cormorant (Microcarbo pygmaeus), white-headed duck (Oxyura leucocephala), ferruginous duck (Aythya nyroca), red-crested pochard (Netta rufina), black stork (Ciconia nigra), white stork (C. ciconia), common crane (Grus grus), demoiselle crane (Grus virgo), greater flamingo (Phoenicopterus roseus), and Bewick's swan (Cygnus bewickii).
+It is on a bird migratory pathway known as the Black Sea-Eastern Mediterranean flyway, which connects Scandinavia and Western Russia to the Mediterranean Sea and Africa.
+Water birds found in the ecoregion include the eastern imperial eagle (Aquila heliaca), Dalmatian pelican (Pelecanus crispus), great white pelican (Pelecanus onocrotalus), pygmy cormorant (Microcarbo pygmaeus), white-headed duck (Oxyura leucocephala), ferruginous duck (Aythya nyroca), red-crested pochard (Netta rufina), black stork (Ciconia nigra), white stork (C. ciconia), common crane (Grus grus), demoiselle crane (Grus virgo), greater flamingo (Phoenicopterus roseus), and Bewick's swan (Cygnus columbianus bewickii).

 Protected areas

+Much woodland has been converted to arable land to grow crops such as hazelnut, tea, citrus fruit, and bamboo.
 A 2017 assessment found that 784 km2, or 1%, of the ecoregion is in protected areas.
 Protected areas include the Strandzha Nature Park in Bulgaria and the Machakhela National Park, Mtirala National Park, and the Kintrishi Protected Landscape in Georgia.
 In 2021, the Georgian protected areas were inscribed on the UNESCO World Heritage List as part of the Colchic Rainforests and Wetlands site, because of the biodiversity and distinctiveness of the Colchic forests.

+There are RAMSAR wetlands in the Kolkheti National Park and the Kızılırmak Delta.